mper-bcn-ny/2017-metro/neofonie/EnglischHowToHackathon.md

 ## Field documentation Solr index##

+The majority of fields are available in all documents.

 | **Field** | **Value** | **Description** |
 | --- | ------ | -------------- |
 | sourceId | string (dpa, neofonie) | News source. &quot;dpa&quot; contains all dpa services (see: dpaServices),&quot;neofonie&quot; is a large news crawl of 1200 news sources. |